 - 2.1 EMResource General Concept of Operations - 2.1.1 EMResource serves as the primary day-to-day information sharing platform in the emergency healthcare system within Trauma Service Area E. It has 3 central functions: - 2.1.1.1 Capabilities Database - 2.1.1.2 Daily Status Updates - 2.1.1.3 Event Notifications - 2.2 Capabilities Database - 2.2.1 EMResource allows healthcare facilities and EMS agencies to list their normal operating capabilities.
-For healthcare facilities, these typically involve clinical service provision can this facility take burn patients, does it have inpatient psychiatric capabilities, etc. For EMS agencies, these typically involve response capabilities can this EMS agency provide critical care transport services, can it perform swift water rescues, etc. Service capabilities are generally updated on an as-needed basis as opposed to on a regular schedule. - 2.3 Daily Status Updates - 2.3.1 EMResource allows hospitals to update certain statuses on a daily basis (or more frequently as needed).
+For healthcare facilities, these typically involve clinical service provision can this facility take burn patients, does it have inpatient psychiatric capabilities, etc. For EMS agencies, these typically involve response capabilities can this EMS agency provide critical care transport services, can it perform swift water rescues, etc. Service capabilities are generally updated on an as-needed basis as opposed to on a regular schedule. - 2.3 Daily Status Updates - 2.3.1 EMResource allows hospitals to update certain statuses daily (or more frequently as needed).
 This ensures that EMS agencies transporting patients and other healthcare facilities looking to transfer patients can make well-informed patient destination decisions.
 Statuses with daily (or more frequent) update requirements are listed below. - 2.3.1.1 Hospital Intake Status hospitals report on the current status of their Emergency Department's ability to take patients.
-An "Open" status should be updated every 24 hours; an "Advisory" or "Advisory - Surge" status should be updated every 4 hours; a "Closed" status should be updated every 2 hours. - 2.3.1.2 NEDOCS hospitals use the National Emergency Department Overcrowding Score to provide regional partners with a quantifiable ED saturation level.
+An "Open" status should be updated every 24 hours; an "Advisory - Capability" status should be updated every 4 hours; a "Closed" status or "Advisory - ED Surge" status should be updated every 2 hours. - 2.3.1.2 NEDOCS hospitals use the National Emergency Department Overcrowding Score to provide regional partners with a quantifiable ED saturation level.
 The higher the NEDOCS, the busier the ED, and generally the longer that EMS will have to wait to offload a patient.
-NEDOCS should be updated every 6 hours. - 2.3.1.3 ED Psych Holds hospitals report the number of psych holds in their Emergency Department.
-This allows emergency response units transporting
+NEDOCS should be updated every 6 hours.